 Pump-priming awards may be up to £5,000.Eligible costs include: the hiring of short-term research staff, purchasing of equipment, data or software.
 The scheme does not normally fund academic travel, except if it is needed for data collection.
 Pump-priming funding will not fund standalone travel and subsistence, conference attendance, networking costs, teaching-buy-out, writing of research papers, or the writing of grant applications.Funds awarded but not spent after 18 months, may be reclaimed by the School.
 Staff who are leaving Cass will lose access to the pump-priming funds previously allocated to them from the time when they hand in their notice to leave.

 Length of award: It is expected that the project will be completed within eighteen months of being awarded the grant.

 Successful applicants are required to submit a short report on expenditure and research outcomes, upon project completion.
 All successful applicants will be expected to have their City Research Online (CRO) profiles up-to-date before funds are awarded.

 How to apply

 Applicants need to download and complete the pump-priming application form

 Applicants may also download the application Guidance Notes

 Applications may be made at any time, subject to available funds.
 Completed applications should be submitted to the Research Support Manager, Daniel Fisher as an e-mail attachment.
 In some cases, an application may be referred to Cass Research Committee for a final approval.

-The deadline for pump priming applications is 31st October 2018.
-The earliest start date for pump priming projects will be 1st January 2019.
+The deadline for pump priming applications is midnight, 3rd November 2019.
+The earliest start date for pump priming projects will be 1st January 2020.